Confluence

 Bringing together brilliant artists and thinkers into a programme of work that will unfold over the next twelve months, this next phase of Confluence will see us continuing to explore the unheard and unseen in our changing city.
 Confluence will invite you to engage in person and online as we open up the project at key moments throughout the year.

-Confluence (Part 1) was a production by MAYK, commissioned by Ginkgo Projects for The Glassworks with the support of Grainger Plc.
+Confluence (Part 2) is a production by MAYK, commissioned by Ginkgo Projects for The Glassworks with the support of Grainger Plc.

 From the Blog